-Of course turmeric is beautiful.
+Of course turmeric is beautiful — a key ingredient in Golden Milk.
 It’s part of what gives the tea its exotic visual appeal.
 I like the flavor, too.
 However, notice that I do not add a lot.
 Just a little.
 And then a little in lots of cooking additionally is how to derive the benefit.

-If you leave the turmeric out, a beautiful alternative to use is saffron threads.
+If you leave the turmeric out, a beautiful alternative for Golden Milks is to use saffron threads.
 They’re even more exotic, being the filaments from the crocus flower, native to the Middle East.
 I love using these delicate strands.
 Saffron is indeed medicinal and creates a similarly colored steamer.
 Saffron improves circulation and balances hormones.
 This alternative is given below in the recipe.

 I give licorice as an ingredient below, in my Thyroid Anti-inflammatory Energy Tea recipe, as an optional ingredient.
 Licorice is wonderfully supporting to the endocrine system, but I know not everyone is a fan of the flavor; so it’s optional.
 Licorice root has antioxidants that help to protect the thyroid from oxidative damage.
 It detoxifies and balances hormones. (source and source)